telerik/kendo-ui-core/docs/AngularJS/leak.md

 ---
 title: Memory Leaks
-page_title: Memory Usage Leaks with Kendo UI and AngularJS
+page_title: Memory Leaks
+description: "Learn where to look for memory leaks and how to handle them while working with Kendo UI controls and AngularJS."
+position: 5
 ---

-# Memory Usage Leaks with Kendo UI and AngularJS
+# Memory Leaks

-Under certain conditions, several Kendo UI users have discovered that the browser memory usage continuously increases when data-bound widgets (like the Grid) are created and destroyed in the AngularJS context.
-Usually this occurs in conjunction with the AngularJS routing.
+Under certain conditions, the browser memory usage continuously increases when data-bound widgets, such as the Grid, are created and destroyed in the AngularJS context.
+Many of these reports are related to the AngularJS routing.

-## The "right way" to Look for Memory Leaks
+## Look for Memory Leaks

-Such reports are not unique to the Kendo UI directives.
-The [Angular JS repository](https://github.com/angular/angular.js) features several threads which dig into various aspects of the problem, [Issue #4864](https://github.com/angular/angular.js/issues/4864) being one of the most prominent ones.
-The [post from Igor Minar](https://github.com/angular/angular.js/issues/4864#issuecomment-29394307) offers several insights which highlight most of the problems our team has stumbled upon too.
+Memory leak reports are not unique to Kendo UI directives.
+The [Angular JS repository](https://github.com/angular/angular.js) features several threads which dig into various aspects of the problem, [Issue #4864](https://github.com/angular/angular.js/issues/4864) being among the most prominent ones.
+The [post from Igor Minar](https://github.com/angular/angular.js/issues/4864#issuecomment-29394307) offers several insights, which highlight most of the problems our team has stumbled upon too.
 The takeaways are the following:

-- Use new, "clean" chrome profile for testing, since extensions may cause false leaks.
+- Use new, "clean" Chrome profile for testing, since extensions may cause false leaks.
 Incognito mode works, too.
-From our experience, ad blockers are quite common causes.
+From our experience, ad blockers represent quite a common cause.
-- Triggering the garbage collect will cause many "leaked" detached DOM nodes to be collected.
+- Triggering the garbage collect causes many "leaked" detached DOM nodes to be collected.
 If this is not so, then there is a real problem present.
-- According to Igor, the Chrome browser should be started with `--js-flags="--nocrankshaft --noopt"`.
+- According to Igor, the Chrome browser must be started with `--js-flags="--nocrankshaft --noopt"`.
 We did not notice any effect of these flags in our test cases, though.

 ## Create a Simple Test Case

-In order to verify that our implementation does not differ from the default AngularJS behavior, we created a simplified test case which uses the `ng-repeat` directive and the router:
+To verify that your implementation does not differ from the default AngularJS behavior, create a simplified test case which uses the `ng-repeat` directive and the router.
+The code is available in [the Dojo](http://dojo.telerik.com/@petyosi/ipaJE), too:

 ```html
 <!DOCTYPE html>